PLL Brought Back This Character & It Might Break Our Hearts

 4. Spencer & Marco (Nicholas Gonzalez): Spencer and her new cop boyfriend are pretty cute.
 But why doesn't she just sit down and tell him everything already?
 This would have been easier if they had just gone to the cops after The Jenna Thing when they were 15.

-3. Paige & Emily: They do realise they have been fighting about the same thing, er person, for the last seven years, right?
+3. Paige & Emily: They do realize they have been fighting about the same thing, er person, for the last seven years, right?

 2. Aria & Ezra: Why are they planning a wedding when Aria doesn't even know if she should stay at his place, and Ezra was about to leave town to be with his ex without telling Aria?
 Holden has his doubts.
 I have my doubts.
 Aria, listen to us.